MattsTools/weberrors/README.md

-# weberrors
+# WebErrors

-Useful error abstraction
+A package that eloquently exposes extra error information that can be used to inform the HTTP client